vgallet/workshop-azure-pipelines/tps/8_TEMPLATING.md

 # Templating

-To facilitate maintainability of our pipeline, Azure Pipelines offers the possibility to create template to mutualize common tasks.
+To facilitate the maintainability of your pipeline, Azure Pipelines offers the possibility to create template to mutualize common tasks.

-Let’s create a file `print-variable.yml` with this content:
+Create a file `print-variable.yml` with this content:

 ```yaml
 parameters: